osmankbk/WebApp-Dashboard/README.md

 # WebApp-Dashboard

 I built an interactive dashboard for a web application using advanced web techniques including SVG graphics and JavaScript programming.
-The project involves creating tables, charts, graphics and other user interface components in a manner that promotes interactivity and usability. **HTML** for frame, **CSS** for styling and **JavaScript** for funtionality!
+The project involves creating tables, charts, graphics and other user interface components in a manner that promotes interactivity and usability. **HTML** for frame, **SCSS(Sass)** for styling and **JavaScript** for funtionality!
 Enjoy!

 ![screen shot to showcase live version](https://github.com/osmankbk/WebApp-Dashboard/blob/main/images/ss1.png)